FoxTale-Labs/nodeactyl-v1-support/README.md

 ---------------------------------------------------------------------------------------------------
 - Added v1 support of pterodactyl panel to nodeactyl
 - You can access Disk size and Ram size seperatly from usage
+- 2 new functions added:
+  GetServerName
+  GetNummericIP
+- Fixed some Bugs
 ---------------------------------------------------------------------------------------------------

 How to use?